 Some websites don’t even bother with worrying about make a parallax site work for mobile, which is a big mistake with today’s boom in mobile device use.
 My recommendation?
 Go responsive or create a separate mobile site, and don’t use parallax if will create too much of a mess on a small screen.

-This Lexus LS website has amazing parallax when viewing on a desktop and does a great job of making the images and text static when on a mobile device.
+This Lexus LS website has amazing parallax when viewing on a desktop and does a great job of making the images and text static when on a mobile device (UPDATE: this site is no longer online).

-The Life of Pi Movie journey experience website is gorgeously entertaining, but a mobile version of the experience only has links and a prompt to view the site on a tablet or PC.
+The Life of Pi Movie journey experience website is gorgeously entertaining, but a mobile version of the experience only has links and a prompt to view the site on a tablet or PC (UPDATE: this site is no longer online).

-Fall in Tennessee takes viewers on parallax journey of what the state has to offer, and the mobile version does away with parallax that would create awkward transitions on a small screen.
+Fall in Tennessee takes viewers on parallax journey of what the state has to offer, and the mobile version does away with parallax that would create awkward transitions on a small screen (UPDATE: this site is no longer online).

 L’unita is another great example of a website with a responsive design that removes parallax when on a small screen.